srydell/fmdetect/README.md

-# ftdetect - A `constexpr` filetype matcher #
+# ftdetecter - A `constexpr` filetype matcher #

-`ftdetect` is a dead simple and **very** fast way of matching contents of a file to a string, specifically meant for filetype detection.
+`ftdetecter` is a dead simple and **very** fast way of matching contents of a file to a string, specifically meant for filetype detection.
 It can for example be used to identify usage of a library in a file to set specific options in an editor (example with vim below).

 ## Installation ##